Denmark

 Working environment – health and safety

-It proposes that complainants to the Danish Working Environment Authority (Arbejdstilsynet) can waive the agency’s confidentiality rule so that submitted photos, videos or other evidence may be used formally in enforcement proceedings.
+Impact date: 1 July 2025 An adopted amendment allows complainants to the Danish Working Environment Authority (Arbejdstilsynet) to waive the agency’s confidentiality rule so that submitted photos, videos or other evidence may be used formally in enforcement proceedings.
+The complainant’s option to remain anonymous is preserved, and the consent route is unavailable for complainants under 18 years.

 The Authority may disclose such material to the employer when it forms part of the legal basis for a decision, improving transparency while preserving the complainant’s right to remain anonymous.